gritzko/librdx/RDX.md

 The particulars of this algorithm are described separately.

 As an object of a merge, `L` behaves as other `PLEX` types.
-If merged with a version of itself, the algorithm recurs (CT CRDT).
+If merged with a version of itself, the algorithm recurses (CT CRDT).
 Otherwise, it is treated according to the LWW merge rules.

-#### Eulerian
+### Eulerian

 *Eulerian* collections are sets, maps and suchlike.
 The order of their elements is not preserved.
 Simply put, they always go sorted: `{"A", "B", "C"}`.
-A map is a set containing tuples.
+A map is a set containing key-value couples.

 #### Ordering